RCmags/SelfBalancingRobot/README.md

 A PID controller is driven by this angle and attemps to drive towards zero.
 The output of the PID controller is then fed into a "torque function" that modifies the command.
-This function attemps to counter friction in the motors to ensure constant inputs generate a constant torque on the vehicle.
+This function attemps to counter friction in the motors to ensure constant inputs generate constant torque on the vehicle.

 To accomplish this, the function integrates the control inputs at a specified rate.
 This causes the motors to stay on even after a control input is zero.